knight-ryu12/godmode9-layeredfs-usage/godmode9_cia_dumping_and_building.md

 ### Dumping A System Title As A CIA
 *(Note: You may need the TitleID of the System App, a list of these can be found [here](https://www.3dbrew.org/wiki/Title_list "System Title List"))*
 1. Select \[1:\] SYSNAND CTRNAND.
-2. Highlight the title folder, press R+A and select "Search for titles"
+2. **Highlight** the title folder, press R+A and select "Search for titles"
 3. Find the title which you want to dump.
 The names are usually accurate enough.
+   - note: Special character like Japanese won't show in GodMode9.
-3. Select TMD file options... > Build CIA (legit).
+4. Select TMD file options... > Build CIA (legit).
-4. The CIA will be in /gm9/out/titleid (+ the name and some other information).cia.
+5. The CIA will be in /gm9/out/\[titleID\] (+ the name and some other information).cia.
     - note: there may be something before .cia, it is perfectly fine.

 ### Dumping other files from CIAs (for ROM Hacking purposes)